jpritikin/coach/content/docs/me/psychoactive/cannabis/_index.md

 CBN (without other cannabinoids) is recommmended for sleep.[^bonn-miller2024][^kolobaric2024] For sedation and analgesia, CBN can be used daily (seemingly there is no tolerance).
-For this type of use, CBN does not cause the munchies.
 CBN-O is 2-3 times as potent as CBN, but they are otherwise very similar.

 CBN used alone has little cross-tolerance with THC.